Frequently asked questions

 What happens in the first session?

-We talk about what brings you in, your goals, and any important background.
-I’ll ask questions to better understand your experiences, and we’ll decide together what feels most important to focus on.
-There is no pressure to share everything at once — we can move at a pace that feels comfortable for you.
+We’ll talk about what brings you in, your goals, and relevant background.
+I’ll ask questions to better understand patterns and concerns, and we’ll decide together what feels most important to focus on.
+There’s no pressure to share everything at once — we move at a pace that feels manageable.

 What does a typical session look like?